samizirakgamedev/CSVDataMigrationApplication/README.md

 In terms of 'Thread Safety', a singular thread will always be more thread safe because it is only carrying out one thread.
 A singular threaded programme is also marginally less difficult to read because less advanced code is required.
-It is more beneficial to have a programme that less time to run, which the singular threaded programme did in this project.
+It is more beneficial to have a programme that takes less time to run, which the singular threaded programme did in this project.
 The result of our threaded and non-threaded tests are shown below:

 <img src="readmeImages/perf1.png"/>